PD6: Problem Solving gives you the knowledge and skills you need to approach and tackle complex problems in the workplace.

-To pass PD6, a student must satisfy both of the below requirements:
+To pass PD6, you must satisfy both requirements below:

-If you have a question about grading in PD6, contact the course team using the information in the sidebar.
+If you have a question about grading in PD6, contact the course team.